prog4biol/pfb2019/README.md

 dna_gc = gc_content('GTACCTTGATTTCGTATTCTGAGAGGCTGCT')
 ```

 As you can see we can write a nice clear line of python to call this function and because the function has a name that describes what it does it's easy to understand how the code works.
-Don't define your functions like this `def my_function(a):`!
+Don't give your functions names like this `def my_function(a):`!

 How could you convert the GC fraction to % GC.
-Use format()
+Use `format()`.

 ```python
 dna_string = "GTACCTTGATTTCGTATTCTGAGAGGCTGCT"